Interview in Bangor Daily News.

 beautiful sparkly expensive dichroic glass.

-now more as an instructor for Bangor Adult Education.
+For several years I also worked as an instructor for Bangor

 A pendant made from many layers of